inspec/inspec/docs-chef-io/content/inspec/profiles.md

 - Use `supports` to specify a list of supported platform targets.
 - Use `depends` to define a list of profiles on which this profile depends.
 - Use `inputs` to define a list of inputs you can use in your controls.
+- Use `gem_dependencies` to specify a list of profile gem dependencies that is required to be install and load.

 `name` is required; all other profile settings are optional.
 For example: